insin/newforms/docs/fields.rst

    * inputFormats

-        A list of formats used to attempt to convert a string to a valid ``Date`` object.
+        A list of `format strings`_ used to attempt to convert a string to a valid ``Date`` object.

    If no ``inputFormats`` argument is provided, the default input formats are: